 Montreal has unique startup events like Startupfest, a highly regarded, much anticipated annual event that brings together a couple thousand of the world’s groundbreaking innovators, entrepreneurs, and prominent speakers.

 This substantial funding is large because Montreal has become a globally recognized AI hub over the past several years.

 Beyond the big cities

 The CFIB (Candian Federation of Independent Businesses) has listed smaller cities and more extensive areas separately in their report on business.
-For their study, they looked beyond just high-tech startups, focusing on areas that had a strong concentration of entrepreneurs and a high business startup rate as well as a supportive local government tax and regulatory policies.
+For their study, they looked beyond just high-tech startups, focusing on areas with an intense concentration of entrepreneurs and a high business startup rate and supporting local government tax and regulatory policies.

 The rankings for larger centres included places near the cities of Vancouver, Calgary, Toronto and particularly around Montreal: